Star Trek homeSkip to main content

 StarTrek.com

-Following the events of "Such Sweet Sorrow" and "Such Sweet Sorrow, Part 2," the third season of Star Trek: Discovery opens with Michael Burnham finding herself thrown into the 32nd Century, with the U.S.S.
+Following the events of "" and "," the third season of Star Trek: Discovery opens with Michael Burnham finding herself thrown into the 32nd Century, with the U.S.S.
 Discovery arriving some time after, where much of the galaxy is unlike the one she left behind.

 The Federation is fractured, and the Burn had devastated warp travel.
 Here, Burnham learned that temporal wars — battles that took place over the course of all of space-time — led to all time-travel being banned, and any technology that enabled it destroyed.